 What's Patrick's Story?

-Patrick is a Ph.D. student and graduate instructor in the School of Journalism and Mass Communication.
+Patrick is a Ph.D. student in the School of Journalism and Mass Communication.
 He comes from nearly a decade of teaching high school journalism and English, and an adjunct professor of journalism and media studies at Marquette University (where he received both his bachelor's and master's degrees).
 He is a former Dow Jones Distinguished National Journalism Teacher of the Year.

 His research interests include the intersection of news literacy, journalism ethics, journalism studies, and professional boundary work.
 He also focuses his attention on issues of deviance within the media industry, particularly as it relates to issues of sex and issues resulting in paradigm repair.

 Patrick is also deeply passionate about teaching and the role of journalism schools in the professionalization of their students.
 He focuses a lot of his thinking on mass communication and journalism pedagogy and identifying ways for journalism courses to be both rewarding in content and enriching in skill.
 He currently teaches Journalistic Reporting and Writing in the SJMC and taught a number of courses at Marquette, including Media Ethics, Visual Communication, Magazine Design and Production, Digital Journalism 1-3, Strategic Communication Writing, and the Journalism Capstone course for the department.

 His work in curriculum, instruction, and educational leadership include serving as the Journalism Education Association’s Mentor Program Chair, designing curriculum to accompany Pulitzer Prize-winning content for the Milwaukee Journal-Sentinel, reviewing the Praxis national journalism certification exam, and developing a number of courses at the high school and collegiate levels.